 I spent the first 17 years of my life in Palm Beach Gardens, Florida, and, during those years, almost never attended a church and had no clue with regard to Christianity.
 That all changed, however, in my senior year of high school.
 Some friends invited me to a camp and, there, I heard “the gospel” and embraced it.

 What to do next was already decided.
 Just prior to becoming a Christian, I had enlisted in the Army with the hope of becoming an Airborne Ranger.
 In the summer of 1984, I entered the basic training and, ultimately, succeeded in my dream.
 After spending nearly four years with the 1st Bn.
 (Ranger) 75th Infantry, I was honorably discharged and began to pursue another dream—college.

 I attended Florida State University and majored in English Literature.
 Also at FSU, I met my wife, Judy.
 We married in our senior year and, upon graduation, left for seminary in Orlando, Florida.
 Three years and two daughters later, I graduated from Reformed Theological Seminary.

 In 1997, Judy and I moved to Seattle in order to plant a church in Capitol Hill.
 Five years and another daughter later, the church was established and I took a break from full-time ministry.
 I spent three years as a neuroscience sales representative for Eli Lilly and Company.
 During this time, our family joined the membership of New Hope (formerly First EPC) here in Kent.

 Somehow, in those next few years, I went from being a lay-person who occasionally taught Sunday School classes to being the Senior Pastor!
-If you want “all the gory details,” sign up for the next Discovery Class and, I promise, you’ll hear them all.
+If you want “all the gory details,” attend the next Discover New Hope class and, I promise, you’ll hear them all.